How to Protect Cardholder Data

 The PCI Standard

 What are the PCI standards?
-Otherwise known as PCI DSS, or Payment Card Industry Data Security Standards, these are the rules and regulations that merchants must follow to accept major credit cards as a means for transactions.
+Otherwise known as PCI DSS, or Payment Card Industry Data Security Standards are the rules and regulations that merchants must follow to accept major credit cards as a means for transactions.
 The standards are a requirement from the major credit card brands, but it is administered by an outside counsel, the Payment Card Industry Security Standards Council.
 The measures were put into place worldwide to protect consumers and reduce credit card fraud.

 It is paramount for any business or institution to maintain consumer trust.
 One way to maintain trust with consumers is to keep their data safe.
 It is a serious business to preserve payment information, personal transactions, and personally-identifying information safe from fraud, misuse, and data breaches.